Dylan-Speight/definitely_not_etsy/README.md

 **Etsy**

 Etsy while likely having very similar in terms of high-level components Etsy obviously operates on a much larger scale than us, and may implement their category system with a Model structure of its own with each product referencing a specific category and/or subcategory.
 I imagine this probably helps them with database responsiveness and data classification for look at user trends/metrics.
+It is clear that they also have Users, each who can but do not necessarily have to have a store, each of which can have many products.
+Their models likely have many more columns for each entry, as they store much more information such as user reviews, shipping options for product sales, etc.

+They also handle credit card information on site, so must have specific measures in place to carefully maintain this data in a safe and secure way.

 One comment I found on StackOverflow from someone claiming to be an Etsy system administator discussed using sharding.
 Sharding is the process of splitting data across lots of different database servers.
 They have another set of database servers dedicated solely to indexing, helping them find data on the shards.